 2. CMS field never filled per article

-How to spot it: Audit your articles’ description frontmatter.
+How to spot it: audit your articles’ description frontmatter.
 Count how many are empty or set to a template default.

 3. Auto-generated category / tag / archive pages

-4. Pagination pages share parent’s description
+4. Pagination pages share the parent’s description

-How to spot it: curl -s https://yoursite.com/blog/page/2/ | grep -oP 'description" content="\K[^"]+' — if identical to /blog/’s, that’s it.
+curl -s https://yoursite.com/blog/page/2/ | grep -oP 'name="description" content="\K[^"]+'

-5. Auto-extracting first 155 chars of content
+5. Auto-extracting the first 155 characters of content

-6. Translation pages all share the source-language description
+6. Translation pages share the source-language description

 Shortest path to fix